Imran-Trump decisive meeting today

 The PM is also set to participate in the Pakistan Business Summit, where he would be giving an address as well.

-Imran also met the Pakistani business community, as Javaid Anwar, a leading Pakistani American businessperson, along with a group of prospective investors, called on him at the Pakistani Embassy in Washington, as per an official press release.
+Imran also met with the Pakistani business community, as Javaid Anwar, a leading Pakistani American businessperson — along with a group of prospective investors — called on him at the Pakistani embassy in Washington, as per an official press release.

+Khan invited the businesspeople and investors to benefit from the economic and business opportunities afforded by Pakistan's strategic location and the connectivity to the broader region.

 This will be the first visit by a Pakistani prime minister since 2015.